 Sally demonstrates a relatively strong level of concentration when allowed the opportunity.
 Only an exceptionally distracting environment should cause her to stray from her focus.
-A change of priorities should not be too disrupting for her, if she is given the time to gather her faculties and head in the new direction.
+The advantage here is that her focus is not so strong as to be completely inflexible.
+A change of priorities should not be too disruptive for her, if she is given the time to gather her faculties and head in the new direction.